 New Palestine real estate is some of the most expensive in Indiana, although New Palestine house values don't compare to the most expensive real estate in the U.S.

 New Palestine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, New Palestine is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Palestine who work in office and administrative support (18.88%), management occupations (12.23%), and sales jobs (8.87%).
+Overall, New Palestine is a town of professionals, managers, and service providers.
+There are especially a lot of people living in New Palestine who work in management occupations (15.13%), office and administrative support (11.61%), and healthcare (10.49%).

 Because of many things, New Palestine is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, New Palestine really has some of the features that families look for when choosing a good community to raise children.
 Is New Palestine perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-New Palestine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, New Palestine doesn't have a public transportation system that people use for their commute.

-The per capita income in New Palestine in 2010 was $33,001, which is wealthy relative to Indiana and the nation.
+The per capita income in New Palestine in 2010 was $33,001, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,004 for a family of four.
 However, New Palestine contains both very wealthy and poor people as well.

 The most common language spoken in New Palestine is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Italian and Spanish.